16pravinkumar/Python-env-setup/Angular_Interview_Question.md

 }
 ```

-11. Can we use let, const, or functions directly in a component class?
+11. Can we use let, const, or functions directly in a component class? <br>
 **Answer**:
 Yes, you can use let, const, and declare functions within a component class.